Schools Chief: Graduation Punishment For Lyndhurst HS Senior Prank Being Reconsidered

 Administrators weren't amused: 18 teens identified in the Monday night incident were banned from walking at Wednesday's commencement ceremony.

 COVID denied seniors nationwide a traditional graduation, among other disruptions.
-But things are different now – except for “The Lyndhurst 18."
+But things are different now – except for what Daily Voice has dubbed “The Lyndhurst 18."

 “I just want to put a smile on my [family’s] face,” one teen said.
 “They came from all around the country to celebrate this special day that I’ve worked hard for 12 years to accomplish.”

-Note: UPDATE: Administrators were deciding whether to reconsider a decision to prevent a group of Lyndhurst High School seniors from walking at graduation Wednesday night following a prank at the school.